Tonyac-create/ProApp_Front/README.md

+# Presentation
 Hello, it's an application to connect professionals and learners for an apprenticeship, a work-study or a internship..
 I use Tailwind with Shadcn.
+I test with cypress.
+The main branch is the beginning of the adventure.

 # React + TypeScript + Vite